How to calculate sales revenue

 Sales Revenue refers to the total revenue generated from a company's sales of products and/or services.
 In other words, it quantifies the revenue derived from the company's primary business activities.

 In essence, sales revenue represents the top-line metric of a company’s income statement and serves as a starting point for calculating profitability and various other financial ratios.
-It plays a pivotal role in budgeting, planning, measuring growth, and is indispensable across businesses of varying sizes and industries.
+It plays a pivotal role in budgeting, planning, and measuring growth, and is indispensable across businesses of varying sizes and industries.

 Sales revenue example